Datasheet Uploads

 Open the PAN or OND file in the most recent version of PVsyst.
 If you do not have the most recent version, update the program before altering any files.

-Once the file is uploaded within PVsyst, change the file name to something that reflects the updated version.
-We recommend including the version it was saved with in the name (in this example we added _6.4 to the end of the file name).
+- Once the file is uploaded within PVsyst, change the file name to something that reflects the updated version.
+We recommend including the version it was saved within the name (in this example we added _6.4 to the end of the file name).

-Once the file name has been changed, you can then save the file, but make sure that your file is not backwards compatible.
+- Once the file name has been changed, you can then save the file, but make sure that your file is not backward compatible.
 This will prompt you to save your file as a new file.
 Save the file to a common location where it can be easily identified, and make sure that you uncheck the box that says “Make compatible with old versions of PVsyst.”